nickagliano/final_apify_challenge/README.md

   * if a date range is encountered, it's passed to the dateRangeParser() function
 * *dateRangeParser()*: interprets the range of dates given into individual dates
    * returns dates only if they're said to be recurring on that day
      * for example, if a range of dates was given: *Aug.
 1st - Aug.
-25th, Recurring weekly Saturday, Sunday*, the dateRangeParser would only return the Saturdays and Sundays between Aug.
+25th, Recurring weekly Saturday, Sunday*, the dateRangeParser would only return the dates which are Saturdays or Sundays between Aug.
 1st and Aug.
 25th

 * *momentify()*: